Programs of Study

 Internships and Service-Learning

 We encourage and support our students as they apply their learning to off-campus internships or service-learning experiences.

-Nu Rho Psi is open to majors who maintain a GPA of 3.5 or higher in neuroscience courses and an overall GPA of 3.2 or higher.
+Nu Rho Psi is open to majors who have taken 9 or more credits in neuroscience, and maintain a GPA of 3.5 or higher in neuroscience courses and an overall GPA of 3.2 or higher.
 Students can apply for research and travel grants through the national honor society.

 Concordia Neuroscience Society

 This club is open to all students interested in becoming more informed about the field of neuroscience.
-The club hosts activity nights, speakers and participates in Brain Awareness Week.
+The club hosts activity nights and journal club, invites speakers, and participates in Brain Awareness Week.